COVID: EU vaccine passports only valid 9 months without booster | DW | 21.12.2021

 The rule can be blocked by a qualified majority of EU governments or a simple majority of European Parliament members.
 However, officials believe it has enough backing.

+The decision comes amid a surge in COVID cases, fueled by the new coronavirus variant omicron, across the EU.

-Announcing the decision, the EU Commission said that a "harmonised validity period" for the COVID vaccine passports "is a necessity for safe free movement and EU level coordination."
+Announcing the decision, the EU Commission said that a harmonized validity period for COVID vaccine passports "is a necessity for safe free movement and EU level coordination."

+The new rule primarily concerns traveling within the EU, but the Commission recommends that EU countries also apply it on a national level to "provide certainty for travellers and reduce disruptions," it said in a statement.

 According to the Commission, 807 million COVID vaccine certificates have been issued in the EU so far.